 Roulette is one of the easiest games to play.
 At the most basic level, all you need to do is predict where the ball is going to land.

-Before each spin, you decide how much you want to bet, and you make a prediction about where the ball will finish.
-If you get it right, you win - if you get it wrong, you lose.
+Before each spin, the player must decide how much they want to bet, and they make a prediction about where the ball will finish.
+If the player gets it right, they win - if they get it wrong, they lose.
 It's that easy.

 You can make roulette as simple or as complicated as you want.
 There are different types of bets you can place, and each of these has a different potential prize.
 Now you know the basics of playing roulette, we're now going to look at the various bets in more detail.